 - 2) The matrix rbpn transforms vectors from GCRS to true equator (and CIO or equinox) of date.
-Only the CIP (bottom row) is used. - 3) The matrix rc2i is the first stage in the transformation from celestial to terrestrial coordinates:
+Only the CIP (bottom row) is used.

 where [CRS] is a vector in the Geocentric Celestial Reference System and [TRS] is a vector in the International Terrestrial Reference System (see IERS Conventions 2003), ERA is the Earth Rotation Angle and RPOM is the polar motion matrix.